y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Aug 21, 2022</time> Sort of mucked around, got really close for [Average of Levels in Binary Tree](https://leetcode.com/problems/average-of-levels-in-binary-tree/) but I'll have to continue it tomorrow.

 - <time>Aug 20, 2022</time> Finished [Latest Time by Replacing Hidden Digits](https://leetcode.com/problems/latest-time-by-replacing-hidden-digits/) but I had to look at the solution: